What we like

 Unfortunately, we did not manage to capture a shot of the gym, which is just at the swimming pool.
 You do get a proper gym, with equipment such as the smith machine and free weights.

-There is just so much space here, you really do have to go down to see just how much space that you get, it is really refreshing from all the small condominiums that you see nowadays.
+There is just so much space here, you really do have to go down to see just how much space you get, it is really refreshing from all the small condominiums that you see nowadays.

 The ground floor maisonette units are really attractive here.
 They are spacious and the open patio is great for entertaining guests.
 These lead out straight to the swimming pool.